neelchauhan/www.neelc.org/content/posts/twitter-statement.md

 Pre-Elon Musk, I used to look up to Twitter as a company.
 Now, Twitter is a dumpster fire.
 The posts aren't even high quality, just "low effort" garbage.

-The only reason why I didn't nuke the account is because my [DuckDNS](http://www.duckdns.org/) dynamic DNS login is tied to Twitter.
+The only reason why I won't nuke the account is because my [DuckDNS](http://www.duckdns.org/) dynamic DNS login is tied to Twitter.
 That only because Reddit login was nuked ages ago (well before the infamous API changes).